EngFlow/bazel_invocation_analyzer/.github/ISSUE_TEMPLATE/bug-report.md

 ### Environment

-Details about the environment this bug was observed in, e.g. OS.
+Details about the environment this bug was observed in.

-- Bazel Invocation Analyzer Version: [version number or commit id]
+- Bazel Invocation Analyzer: [version number or commit id]
 - Browser: [e.g. Chrome, Safari]
 - Operating System: [e.g. Linux, macOS, Windows including version]
 - Other: